darabosj/firstc/README.md

-First  C program for parameter using demostration
+C program using paramater handling in main procedure.